 Two color modes outputted by PixColor.
 PixColor: Another Attempt at Colorization

 had also been toying around with image colorization.
 He told me about an

 experiment where he took a

-the grayscale and colors are split), scaled the color channels to a very
+colors are split), scaled the color channels to a very low-resolution

-using bilinear interpolation.
-The resulting image looked practically
+interpolation.
+The resulting image looked practically indistinguishable from

 Sergio built a "refinement" network that could clean up the low-resolution color output, pushing colors that bled beyond boundaries back into their proper locations—a feed-forward image-to-image CNN trained with just L2 loss.
 We also used a good pre-trained ResNet for the conditioning network, which alliviated the need to add an extra loss term, as we had added in the super resolution project.

 With all these tricks in place, we were able to achieve state of the art results on ImageNet as measured both by crowd sourced evaluations and by color histogram intersection.
 Turns out, a properly trained PixelCNN models image statistics very well, without any sort of mode collapse.